 Now, let’s make a splash with these pool deck ideas.

 One of the best things about pool decks is they can make your less-costly above-ground pool look like an inground one.
 This is achieved by ‘sinking’ the pool into a level platform extending from the house.
 With the right choice of fencing, your pool area can become a much-loved, private outdoor relaxing space.
 Give it spa vibes with all the creature comforts you could need, and you’ll never know you once hated above-ground pools.

 To get the perfect sun-bleached, weathered timber look, one trick is to wash down regular Merbau decking with chlorine.
 This speeds up the fading.
 (Merbau is a popular, durable brown-toned decking board that’s ideal for outdoor use.)
 Wrap the decking all around the pool and continue up for fencing to create a really seamless look.

 When you’re working with a tiny space, maximise it with glass fencing.
 The pool area becomes a tranquil space to view from the house when you add leafy plant life, too.
 (For expert help with glass fencing from somewhere near you, search here.)

 4. Pave the way

 While timber is always gorgeous, so are natural stone pavers around the pool.
-Pavers keep things lovely and cool underfoot and deliver a classic, streamlined, minimalist aesthetic, as you can see in the contemporary Californian home below.
-The use of pavers works especially well here because they blend with the home’s exterior walls and create continuity between the indoor and outdoor entertaining spaces.
+Pavers keep things lovely and cool underfoot and deliver a classic, streamlined, minimalist aesthetic.
+The use of pavers works especially well to blend with a home’s exterior walls.
+This helps create continuity between the indoor and outdoor entertaining spaces.